 Click the Navigation tab.

-Drag Honorlock from bottom menu into top menu.
+Drag Honorlock from bottom menu into top menu by clicking on the three dots to the right.

 Enabling Honorlock for an Exam